The generalized Frobenius problem via restricted partition functions: Abstract

 \section{Abstract}

 Given relatively prime positive integers, $a_1,\ldots,a_n$, the Frobenius number is the largest integer with no representations of the form $a_1x_1+\cdots+a_nx_n$ with nonnegative integers $x_i$.
 This classical value has recently been generalized: given a nonnegative integer $k$, what is the largest integer with at most $k$ such representations?
 Other classical values can be generalized too: for example, how many nonnegative integers are representable in at most $k$ ways?
-For sufficiently large $k$, we give a complete answer to these questions by understanding how the output of the restricted partition function (the function $f(t)$ giving the number of representations of $t$) ``interlaces'' with itself.
+For sufficiently large $k$, we give formulas for these values by understanding the level sets of the restricted partition function (the function $f(t)$ giving the number of representations of $t$).
 Furthermore, we give the full asymptotics of all of these values, as well as reprove formulas for some special cases (such as the $n=2$ case and a certain extremal family from the literature).
 Finally, we obtain the first two leading terms of the restricted partition function as a so-called quasi-polynomial.